 As a former school board member and father, Congressman Brindisi is committed to making sure all children have the tools they need to succeed.
 He was first elected to the New York State Assembly in 2011 where he championed the ‘21St Century Education Initiative’ to create a Career and Technical Education (CTE) diploma pathway for high school students.
 He also fought to revitalize the economy of the Mohawk Valley by securing funding to help attract new business while at the same time strengthening existing businesses.

 Known for his independent, bipartisan leadership, Congressman Brindisi was elected to Congress in 2018.
-He represent New York’s 22nd congressional district which includes all of Chenango, Cortland, Madison, and Oneida counties, and parts of Broome, Herkimer, Oswego, and Tioga counties.
+He represents New York’s 22nd congressional district which includes all of Chenango, Cortland, Madison, and Oneida counties, and parts of Broome, Herkimer, Oswego, and Tioga counties.

 In Congress, Congressman Brindisi is working to solve problems for Upstate New Yorkers by helping increase access to quality, affordable health care, invest in infrastructure improvements and rural broadband, support small business owners and job creators, and fight monopolies to help protect consumers.